Turtle (submersible): Aftermath

 While Bushnell's name is not generally well-known, he is often credited with revolutionizing naval warfare from below.
 Bushnell's Turtle created a military vantage point unseen prior to the Revolutionary War – a view from under the war-stricken waters.
 As historian Alex Roland argues, Bushnell's legacy as an inventor was also burnished by American writers and historians who in the early nineteenth-century lionized Bushnell and his submarine.
 To a new postwar generation of Americans, he seemed "the ingenious patriot who invented the submarine that terrified the British."
 Bushnell joined the ranks of American inventors of the era such as Eli Whitney and Robert Fulton.
 These men served as national heroes to Americans who advocated for technological advances and idolized the men making them.
 "Whether the motives were military pride or scientific nationalism," Roland contends, "it was important to Americans in the first half century after the Revolution to look upon Bushnell's submarine as an American original.

 Yet, while the Turtle occupies a prominent place in the history of technology and military history, Roland's scholarship points to other technological precedence that almost certainly influenced Bushnell's design.
 Roland points to Denis Papin, a French physician, physicist, and member of the Royal Society and the French Academy of Sciences, whose two submarines may well have served as a model for Bushnell.
 "The submarine Bushnell designed and built... had features peculiar to both of Papin's versions."
 As historian of technology Carroll Purcell argues, such trans-Atlantic technology cross-fertilization was hardly exceptional in this era.

 Since the Turtles emergence over two centuries ago, the international playing field has leveled.
-The monopoly over submersible technology once held by the United States was lost over time as other navies around the world modernized and adopted submarine warfare.
+The monopoly over submarine technology once held by the United States was lost over time as other navies around the world modernized and adopted submarine warfare.
 From the innovations of John Holland in the early twentieth century to the German U-boat campaigns of the World Wars, and the nuclear-powered ICBM submarines of the Cold War, modern navies embraced the submarine, first, for missions of reconnaissance and commerce-raiding, but, increasingly, in offensive, attack roles.
 In the postwar era, the submarine has become a central component of modern navies.
 Submarine usage has gone far beyond Bushnell's conception of lifting naval blockades designed to bleed a country dry of their imports to become an essential arm of offensive naval warfare and power projection.